Javascript Menu by Deluxe-Menu.com

 Brethren Benefit Trust (BBT)

-The denominational agency responsible for administering financial programs, such as pension plans, medical plans, investment benefits, finance, insurance, law, gift management, employee benefits, and Internet services.
+The denominational agency responsible for administering financial programs, such as pension plans, investment benefits, foundations, insurance services, finance, legal guidance, employee benefits, and gift management.
 Founded in 1943 as the Pension Board, it has been generally known for the Brethren Foundation, an investment program of retirement assets originally established for pastors and missionaries.
 Brethren Benefit Trust was created several years later to administer the Foundation and also provide other financial employee products.
-BBT reports directly to the Annual Conference.
+BBT is a reportable agency to the Annual Conference.

 Brethren Employees Credit Union (BECU)